Hydra: Resilient and Highly Available Remote Memory: Evaluation

 Now we analyze {\name}'s performance in the presence of failures and compare against the alternatives.
 In terms of impact on applications, we first go back to the scenarios discussed in Section~\ref{subsec:uncertainties} regarding to VoltDB running with 50\% memory constraint.
 Except for the corruption scenario where we set $r$=3, we use {\name}'s default parameters.
 At a high level, we observe that {\name} performs similar to replication with 1.6$\times$ lower memory overhead (Figure~\ref{fig:result-ec}).

-Next, we start each benchmark application in 50\% settings and introduce one remote failure while it is running. {\name}'s application-level performance is transparent to the presence of remote failure.
+Next, we start each benchmark application in 50\% settings and introduce one remote failure while it is running.
+We select a {\daemon} with highest slab activities and kill it.
+We measure the application's performance while the {\host} initiates the regeneration of affected slabs.

+{\name}'s application-level performance is transparent to the presence of remote failure.
 Figure~\ref{fig:failure-app} shows {\name} provides almost similar completion times to that of replication at a lower memory overhead in the presence of remote failure.
-In comparison to SSD backup, workloads experience 1.3--5.75$\times$ lower completion times using {\name}.
+In comparison to SSD backup, workloads experience 1.3--5.75$\times$ lower completion times using {\name}. {\name} provides similar performance at the presence of memory corruption.
+Completion time gets improved by 1.2--4.9$\times$ w.r.t.
+SSD backup.